marksull/fmcapi/README.md

   * ACP Rules
 * Expire "Dev" entries.
 This is special for the Pinhole Self-Serve Tool lab.
 (Should be factored out to another project.)
+* This is now an installable Python package via pip!
+Currently v0.1.2.

 # ToDos
 * Move/Change the various "create" FMC class methods into the api_objects module.
-* Make this Python package an installable package/distribution.